markafunke/recidivism/README.md

 ## Conclusions

 Leveraging sci-kit lego's [InformationFilter](https://scikit-lego.readthedocs.io/en/latest/fairness.html), I filtered information from the "Race" column away from all remaining features as a transformation step in preprocessing.
 This ultimately led to significantly more equitable predictions across White and Black defendants from a logistic regression model.
 However, there is a slight tradeoff in overall accuracy.
-Read about my process and detailed conclusions HERE (BLOG POST COMING SOON!)
+Read about my process and detailed conclusions in my blog post [HERE](https://medium.com/@markafunke/de-biasing-an-unjust-criminal-predictive-model-9f2fff4852e3).

 ## Outline of Files